 “It was thrilling because I got to assist Phil and other top-tier animators, whom I had been aware of for years, every day,” Blevins said.
 “While working at a large multi-million dollar studio was a unique learning experience, the lessons obtained by working on Phil’s much lower-budget project were much more applicable to my own personal film.
 I was only paid with a free lunch, but absorbing information all day and then sitting down to lunch with someone who had thrived in a cutthroat industry for 30 years by pioneering a whole new approach to visual effects that defined some of the most iconic films in history was its own payment.”

 Recent projects including the award-winning children’s television series called “Tumble Leaf,” an Amazon Studios original available to Amazon Prime members, and the original series “Supermansion.”
-After working on a series of commercials in Milan, Italy, he is now starting a new position working on a spot for Quaker Oats.
+He currently is an animator on a Christmas special for Netflix.

 “Long term, I want to write and direct hugely successful animated films and become hideously rich, begin dating supermodels, wreck a series of obscenely expensive sports cars with vanity plates that say N2 MNY, and generally exist above the law.
 Ultimately, I will eliminate all adversaries by buying out the competition and consolidating my power as head of the world's most successful studio.
 Once the world of feature film animation is totally conquered, I’ll sit back comfortably and rule it with an iron fist.
 But first I need to finish the movie in my garage and keep finding jobs, I guess.”